dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

             return (len(self.sampler) + self.batch_size - 1) // self.batch_size
 ```

 I removed some code and comments so that it's more clean.
+First, we need to understand the `batch_size` and `drop_last` parameters. `batch_size` means the number of elements in a single batch.
+Let's take an example of $9$ elements.